esikachev/project-411/README.rst

 How to run tests via tox
 --------

-Before running tests, you need install python-tox, python-dev packages via apt-get with sudo.
+Before running tests, you need to install python-tox, python-dev packages via apt-get with sudo.

 Use one of the following commands: